kaaengine/kaa/docs/reference/audio.rst

    volume paramter must be a value between 0 and 1

-Instance properties (read and write):
+Instance properties:

 .. attribute:: Sound.volume

-    Gets or sets a default volume for the sound effect.
+    Gets or sets a default volume of the sound effect.

 Instance methods: